iptch/go-techbier-2024/slides/theory.md

 ---

-## Error handling with if statements
+## Error Handling With if Statements

 ```go
 package main